Chris Paul, Rajon Rondo, Brandon Ingram all ejected for punches-thrown fight in Rockets win

 Saturday night, that’s when things went crazy.

-Chris Paul and Rajon Rondo — two guys who don’t like each going back most of a decade — were jawing after the play when CP3 took his finger and pushed Rondo in the face — and Rondo responded by throwing a punch.
+Chris Paul and Rajon Rondo — two guys who don’t like each going back most of a decade — were jawing after the play when CP3 took his finger and pushed Rondo in the face.
+Rondo responded by throwing a punch.

-Paul said Rondo spit on him, which provoked his reaction.
-Rondo and the Lakers vehemently deny this (on the video you don’t see Rondo spitting.)
+Paul insists Rondo spit on him, which provoked his reaction.
+Rondo and the Lakers vehemently deny this.
+(A new video angle suggests Rondo did spit on Paul, and the league has seen it.)

 “That’s what (Paul) is saying.
 And as a man, the only thing you can do is react,” Harden said.
 “Stand up for yourself.”